Roy Reinard

 He is a 1973 graduate of Council Rock High School in Newtown, Pennsylvania.
 He earned a degree from West Chester University in 1977.
 Prior to elective office, he worked in the insurance industry.
 He was first elected to represent the 178th legislative district in the Pennsylvania House of Representatives in 1982.
 He retired prior to the 2002 elections.
-He currently serves on the Pennsylvania Higher Education Assistance Agency.
+He currently serves in the Pennsylvania Higher Education Assistance Agency.